Becoming a part of the family of the church

 Contact the Parish Office (01527 852524) or use the contact form to arrange a meeting with the Parish Priest to discuss a date for your child’s baptism and to collect a Baptism Application Form for completion.

 Baptism is a sacrament and so there is no charge.
 However, there is an administrative fee of £30 for maintaining the Register of Baptisms.
-During this time of the Covid 19 pandemic there is an additional charge of £50 for professional cleaning of the Church after the service.
-These fees (£80) are payable on return of this form in order for the service to go ahead.
+This fee of £30 is payable on return of this form in order for the service to go ahead.

 Please note: Only TWO Godparents are needed & AT LEAST ONE Godparent must be a practising Catholic.
 A maximum of FOUR Godparents are permitted.
 All Catholic Godparents must submit their baptismal certificate to Fr Benedict.